Careers and Employability Service

 How do recruitment agencies work?

 Recruitment agencies work on behalf of employers (clients) who will ask them for help in recruiting for a particular role.
-There are a number of reasons that an organisation might use a recruitment agency rather than recruiting themselves; the process will probably be quicker and the agency may have access to more candidates in a niche area.
+There are several reasons that an organisation might use a recruitment agency rather than recruiting themselves; the process will probably be quicker, and the agency may have access to more candidates in a niche area.

 Recruitment agencies deal with permanent and temporary (also called contract or interim) work.
-For a permanent role they would charge their client a one-off placement fee when they make a successful placement and the candidate would work directly for the client organisation.
+For a permanent role the agency would charge their client a one-off placement fee when they make a successful placement, and the candidate would work directly for the client organisation.

 For temporary work a candidate would be employed and paid by the agency but work for the client for a period of time.
+This could include maternity or paternity cover, covering a secondment, or working on a short-term project.
 Temporary work could be a way to gain experience, try out a new sector or even a route to a permanent role.
+Temporary contracts can range from a few weeks up to two years in the UK.

 What are the advantages of using an agency?